 Prospect evaluation may be the most difficult part of any sport.
 After all, the best way to judge a player is based on their previous production, but we don’t have that luxury with prospects- we are forced to project how they’ll fare playing at higher levels, which is a burdensome task.
 As this process has garnered the attention of the public more, however, it is clear that there are incredibly exploitable inefficiencies with how prospects are currently judged.
 That’ll be the focus of today’s article, though we’re go about in a different way.
 Most of the content on this website is focused on numbers and models, but today, let’s simply have a conversation.
 Using my findings from previous studies, as well as anecdotes from specific prospects and teams, I’ll lay out my ten greatest issues with the current method of prospect evaluation.
 Finally, I’ll answer the two major questions: what is a prospect’s future value, and what is the ideal prospect acquisition process for teams?

-#1: There’s No Way To Quantity Potential, So Stop Trying
+#1: There’s No Way To Quantify Potential, So Stop Trying

 #2: Having a “High Floor” Isn’t a Flaw